9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What is an iOS extension?
 Can you list a few examples of popular/common extensions?
 * What is HealthKit?
 * What is HomeKit?
+* what is Apple Pay?
+Could you describe a way we could use it in our applications?
 * Explain application sandboxing.
+* What is VoiceOver?
+Explain some of the accessibility features included in iOS and how developers can utilize them.
+* How does application multitasking work on iOS?
+* What features does Game Center offer for iOS games?
+* What are iBeacons?
+* What is Cocoa/Cocoa Touch?
+* Explain in general, what Core Audio, Core Data, and Core Location are, and how they help iOS apps.
+* Describe the roll of SpriteKit and SceneKit.
+* What is Metal?

 ####[[⬆]](#contents) <a name='code'>Coding Questions:</a>